 - Render legal opinions relating to transfers of restricted securities by the stockholders of public companies.

 Recent Representative Public Offering Transactions.
-The following is a list of representative public offerings transactions in which we represented either the issuer or the underwriter:
+The following is a sample of representative public offerings transactions in which we represented the issuer:

-- Self storage real estate investment trust -- $1.0 billion initial public offering
+- Multi-family real estate investment trust -- Multiple follow on offerings exceeding $1 billion

-- Pharmaceutical company -- $5 million follow on public offering
+- Financial institution -- $69 million follow on offering

 - Lending company -- $110 million debt offering